raffifasaro/simpleRustKernel/README.md

 This repo is an offshoot from my rustOS project.
-It has its own repo to seperate the step of creating a freesanding binary and minimal Kernel in Rust.
+It has its own repo to seperate the step of creating a freesanding binary and minimal Kernel in Rust. <br>
 Our minimal kernel is able to initialize the necessary hardware components, set up a basic execution environment, and write "Hello, World!" directly to the VGA buffer, thereby displaying the message on the screen :D

 Simple guideline: